-Never start or run your outboard (even momentarily) without water circulating through all the cooling water intake holes in the gear case to prevent damage to the water pump (running dry) or overheating of the engine.
+Never start or run your outboard (even momentarily) without water circulating through all the cooling water intake holes in the gear case to prevent damage to the water pump (running dry) or overheating of the en-

 - 1 Lower the outboard to the run position.
-Make sure all the cooling water intake holes are submerged. - 2 Open fuel tank vent screw (in filler cap) on manual venting type tanks. - 3 Connect the fuel line to the outboard. - 4 Squeeze the fuel line primer bulb several times until it feels firm. - 5 Set the lanyard stop switch to RUN position.
-Read the Lanyard Stop Switch safety explanation and Warning in the General Information Section. - 6 Shift outboard to neutral (N) position.
+Make sure all the cooling water intake holes are submerged. - 2 Open fuel tank vent screw (in filler cap) on manual venting type tanks. - 3 Squeeze the fuel line primer bulb several times until it feels firm. - Set the lanyard stop switch to RUN position.
+Read the Lanyard Stop Switch safety explanation and Warning in the General Information Section. - 5 Shift outboard to neutral (N) position.